TrueBlocks/trueblocks-docs/content/docs/prologue/do-i-need-a-node.md

 ---
 title : "Do I need a node?"
 description: "A node is not required, but that's the only way use Trueblocks as it is intended."
-lead: "If you want your queries to be totally private and as up-to-date as possible, then yes, you need a node.
-But, downloading an index from the IPFS is a pretty good compromise."
+lead: "If you want to use TrueBlocks to its full potential, then, yes, you need a node.
+But if you don't have a node, we use the IPFS to provide some workarounds."
 date: 2020-10-06T08:48:45+00:00
 draft: false
 alias: "/docs/prologue/do-i-need-a-node"